imusumba23/Pizza-simulation/README.md

 # pizza-project
 This project uses a user interface on the command line.
-When the program is run, the available commands are displayed in a notice that describes how to run the commands.
+When the program runs, the available commands are displayed in a notice that describes how to run the commands.
      Commands:

        login DRIVER             : DRIVER is logged in